Ban on sharia law: Greece

-The issue of the supremacy of sharia has arisen in Greece where a Muslim woman (Chatitze Molla Sali), has left her husband's estate in his will (a Greek document registered at a notary's office) when he died in March 2008.
-Her in-laws immediately challenged the bequest with the local mufti (a Muslim jurist and theologian) in the name of sharia law, "which forbids Muslims to write wills" (Islamic law rather than the inheritee determining who gets what from the estate of the deceased).
+The issue of the supremacy of Sharia has arisen in Greece where a Muslim woman (Chatitze Molla Sali) was left her husband's estate in his will (a Greek document registered at a notary's office) when he died in March 2008.
+Her in-laws immediately challenged the bequest with the local mufti (a Muslim jurist and theologian) in the name of Sharia law, "which forbids Muslims to write wills" (Islamic law rather than the inheritee determining who gets what from the estate of the deceased).
 Molla Sali took the dispute to a civil court where she won, but in October 2013, the Greek Supreme Court ruled against her and "established that matters of inheritance among the Muslim minority must be resolved by the mufti, following Islamic laws", in accordance with the 1923 Treaty of Lausanne between Greece and Turkey.
 Sali has appealed the decision to the European Court of Human Rights.

 Muslim-majority countries

 Although Turkey is a Muslim-majority country, since Kemal Atatürk's reforms and the creation of the Republic of Turkey, Sharia law was banned in 1924 and new westernized civil and penal codes were adopted in 1926.

+In Malaysia, more than a dozen Islamic sharia laws attempted to be enacted by the Pan-Malaysian Islamic Party (PAS) in the state of Kelantan were repelled by Malaysia's federal top court, with the laws declared unconstitutional in a landmark decision in 2024 that could also affect similar Islamist attempts at enacting sharia laws in other states of the Muslim-majority country.

 In Tunisia, some forms of Sharia law were reinterpreted.